 2. Golden Sands

-Golden Sands, another Bulgarian beach that doesn’t believe in misleading marketing, actually has golden sand; many believe it’s the finest sand in Europe.
+Golden Sands Beach in Bulgaria doesn’t believe in misleading marketing, actually has golden sand; many believe it’s the finest sand in Europe.
 Just over 20 km from the ancient roman town –and resort of Varna–Golden Sands is less salty than Sunny Beach, but comes second in terms of super-resorts and night life (its main drag-of-debauchery is called ‘ Party Street’).
-The beach is boxed by the thickly forested Golden Sands Nature Park; healing water from the park’s hot mineral springs is also used in regional spas.
+One of the top beaches in Bulgaria, it is boxed by the thickly forested Golden Sands Nature Park; healing water from the park’s hot mineral springs is also used in regional spas.

 Not far from the Turkish border, rustic Ahtopol–the southernmost town on the coast of Bulgaria–is a nod to the Bulgarian seafront of old.
 The rocky foreshore is dotted by a lighthouse and ancient wooden houses (as opposed to pubs and T – shirt shops) and you are more likely to see rickety trawlers than cruise liners floating along its dazzling water.
 What the coast lacks in the vast mottled sands(and mobs) of the northern lodges is more than made up for in an atmosphere and history; Ahtopol–the name means ” the city of love” –is situated in an early Thracian settlement.